michinobuimai/H.C.-R.S.D./README.md

 There is a special way to make it less predictable the more you scale it using an alternate version of this algorithm.

-i dub the alternative version: FSSRM-algorithm
+i dub the alternative version: FSRRM-algorithm

 Fractal Square RAndom Rotation Maze Algorithm